enokidotsite/enoki/readme.md

 ## Usage

-Although the Enoki library can be used in a variety of ways, for the sake of example let’s just create a fresh little Choo app and require `enoki/choo`:
+The Enoki module can be used in a variety of ways.
+For a quick overview in situ, take a look at an [example design](https://github.com/enokidotsite/design-jacinto).
+For the sake of this readme, let’s just create a fresh little Choo app and require `enoki/choo`:

 ```js
 var choo = require('choo')